malloryjustis/dig333-devlog/README.md

 Article 2: [The Preserving Machine (1953)](https://owenmundy.com/teaching/docs/Dick,%20Philip%20K.%20-%20The%20Preserving%20Machine%20(1953).pdf)

 Summary: A doctor wishes to preserve music in the wake of warfare, out of fear of destruction of the records.
 He has a machine that will turn music into a living animal, which he then releases into a forest behind his house.
+However, the animals evolve, and when he turns them back into music again, it is not the same.

+Quote: ""Even though this method failed, some other may work; something that we can't foresee or predict now may come along, some day."

+Comment: Because this story was written during the same time period as the other story, it can be seen that a great concern of the time was destruction of things due to nuclear war, as the Cold War was happening at the time.
+Today, we preserve things through the internet, where records can live on in a digital form, yet when the story was written, there was no way to save things except for physical copies.
+The story also highlights how nature evolves, and that autonomous living things cannot be controlled.
+Today, we can control computers.
+However, I begin to wonder that as AI becomes increasingly intelligent, how much we will be able to control about the records that the AI stores.
+Just as the man's forest took on its own path and went out of control, so could the technology that we have oursevles invented for preservation.

+Question: Do you think that physical copies of things or digital copies of things are a more "safe" option to keep them from being destroyed?